abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 [Keyed dependency injection (DI) services](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#keyed-services) were added to the built-in DI container as a new feature with .NET 8.0.
 This is an important feature, which allows for registering and retrieving DI services using keys/names.

-In this version, we have introduced the `ExposeKeyedServiceAttribute` to allow you to automatically register keyed services by conventions.
+In this version, we have introduced the `ExposeKeyedServiceAttribute` to allow you to automatically register keyed services by conventions:

-**Example:**

 ```csharp
 [ExposeKeyedService<ITaxCalculator>("taxCalculator")]